-My initial lame attempts at asking to be invited in meetups were in naught.
-Over time, I got acquainted online with a few local bloggers that I actually like.
-(I’m not going to name names, but if you read this, you know who you guys are.)
-Still, there’s this feeling that blogging isn’t really a community experience as I thought it was.
+Over time, I got acquainted online with other local bloggers that I actually like.
+Still, there’s the lingering feeling that the blogging industry isn’t the community experience I thought it was.

-I posted about this dilemma online.
-Whereas in the local group I got a single reply, I received much more support in FTB.
+I asked about this online.
+In the local blogging group I got a single reply, whereas in the FTB I received more support.
 At least two bloggers even posted in the tourism board’s page to protest or get its attention, and before the day ended an official finally replied to one of my messages.

 Aside from this active support system, I also benefited from guest posting and link exchanges.
 I was able to raise our blog’s domain authority enough to rank high in Google in my posts this year.
 In fact, our stats have more than doubled compared to that from the last quarter of last year.

-I think a part of me still wants to have an online barkada of local bloggers, but maybe it doesn’t have to be the same crowd I looked up to before I started.
+To be honest, a part of me still wants to have an online barkada of local bloggers, but maybe it doesn’t have to be the same crowd I looked up to before.

 Maybe I’ll find my people in my generation.
 Maybe they’ll find me.
 Maybe it’ll just happen.